Your questions about coronavirus vaccines, answered

 How much will the vaccines cost?

-The federal government has pre-purchased hundreds of millions of vaccine doses with taxpayer money, and vowed to make them available free.
+The federal government has pre-purchased hundreds of millions of doses with taxpayer money and vowed to make them available free.

-Yes.
-Even after vaccines are deployed, experts say people will need to wear masks and socially distance — in part because the vaccine doses will be limited, and it will take time to immunize enough of the population to stop the virus from spreading.
-Experts say the return to normalcy could take many months or longer.

-Will I have a choice on which vaccine to take assuming more than one is approved?
+Will I have a choice on which vaccine to take?

 Supply will be far short of demand initially, so you are unlikely to be offered options in the near term.
-Also, the vaccines have different storage and handling requirements making it likely that each administration site will have only one vaccine on hand, at least to start with.
+Also, the vaccines have different storage and handling requirements, making it likely that each administration site will have only one vaccine on hand, at least to start.

-But Kelly Moore of the Immunization Action Coalition believes that once plenty of products are available, that may change.
-Moore hopes supply may meet demand by the second half of next year, opening the potential for people to have options, particularly if one vaccine is preferable for certain age groups, for example.

-Chris Alcantara, Sarah Kaplan, Christopher Rowland, Frances Stead Sellers and contributed to this report.
+Chris Alcantara, Sarah Kaplan, Christopher Rowland and Frances Stead Sellers contributed to this report.